deepgram/kur/docs/source/faq.rst

 ---------------------------------

 It doesn't.
 It's actually the compiler running in the background, something that all deep learning libraries must do to increase performance.
-See `this answer <looks_stuck>`_ for more information.
+See :ref:`this answer <looks_stuck>` for more information.